ScratchAddons/website-v2/content/docs/reference/addon-manifest.md

 ```

 ## `enabledByDefault` (boolean)
-You can provide the `enabledByDfault` property and set it to `true` to specify if the addon should be enabled by default.
+You can provide the `enabledByDefault` property and set it to `true` to specify if the addon should be enabled by default.
 Its default value is `false`.
 Keep in mind, few addons will be enabled by default.
 If you want your addon to be enabled by default, please open a discussion issue.

 ## `info` (array)